Hydration is key — here are 12 Ways To Remember To Drink Water.

 12. Make time markers

-Set goals, so that by X time of day you’ve drunk 2 water bottles or by X time of day you’ve drunk 4, etc. Setting goals for time can help you stay on track with how many you drank already and how many you have left to go.
+Set goals, so that by a certain time of day you’ve consumed your goal water intake.
+Setting goals for time can help you stay on track with how many you drank already and how many you have left to go.